U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 But there's a disconnect underlying all this talk by the plastics industry to help recyclers and the circular economy of plastic.

 A report from ICIS, a plastics market research company, says the petrochemical industry will likely double its plastic manufacturing capacity from 2016 to 2024.
 And the American Chemistry Council, which represents, among others, plastics manufacturers, says it expects industry to spend nearly $25 billion to build new plastic manufacturing capacity by 2025.
-(That compares to $1.5 billion the industry plans to spend on cleaning up plastic waste.)
+(That compares with the $1.5 billion that the industry plans to spend on cleaning up plastic waste.)
 The World Economic Forum has issued a report on plastic that predicts a doubling of production in the next two decades.

-One of the things driving that growth is the belief that demand for petroleum-based fuels will decline — the oil and gas industry is looking to produce more plastics from petrochemicals to take up the slack.
+One thing driving that growth is the belief that demand for petroleum-based fuels will decline — the oil and gas industry is looking to produce more plastics from petrochemicals to take up the slack.

-So if a new "circular" plastics economy recycles — that is, reuses — more old plastic, why is the petrochemical industry spending billions for a boom in new plastic?
+So if a new circular plastics economy recycles — that is, reuses — more old plastic, why is the petrochemical industry spending billions of dollars for a boom in new plastic?
 Where is all that new plastic going to go?
 It seems the industry isn't too worried.
-The ACC's analysis includes this statement about new plastic: "In a virtuous cycle, as the manufacturing renaissance accelerates, demand for plastic products will be generated, reinforcing resin [raw plastic] demand."
+The American Chemistry Council's analysis includes this statement about new plastic: "In a virtuous cycle, as the manufacturing renaissance accelerates, demand for plastic products will be generated, reinforcing resin [raw plastic] demand."

 Essentially, go ahead and make it, and people will find a way to use it.